zachmetcalf/shared-project/docs/setup/update.md

 nav_order: 1
 ---

+# Update

+To update the project:

-# Fetch Updates via Git
+## Fetch Updates via Git

 To receive updates from the template project, fetch and merge changes from `shared-project` remote